nikkorap/NOBlueprinter-Editor/README.md

 # Blueprinter Editor (WIP still testing)
-An unofficial Unity project for creating Nuclear Option mods.
+An unofficial Unity package for creating Nuclear Option mods.

 Blueprinter lets you use game assets, components, and ScriptableObject types in blueprinter mods without redistributing the original game files.